djacidfx/webview-template/README.md

      </a>
 </p>

-If you want to create an Android app from any website without writing a lot of code, SuperWebView is the perfect solution for you.
+If you want to create an Android app from any website without writing a lot of code, WebView Template is the perfect solution for you.
 It is a ready-made WebView template that saves you time and hassle.

 ### Features
 * Support Android 5.0+